pablogad/libpt6312/README.md

 The target static library libpt6312.a is composed of the following modules:

    pt6312.c        : low level GPIO interface using the libbcm2835 library.
+                     By default, the GPIO pins used are the same as the SPI interface of the raspberry pi.
+You can use any GPIOs modifying the constants inside this file (CLK_PIN, STB_PIN, DIO_PIN and IR_PIN).

    display_def.cpp : high level interface to manage the display data in user
                      friendly terms (symbols, characters, etc).
 This module